.

 1. Text Link

 We all know that pathology groups and clinical laboratories (molecular, reference, and specialty) collect a mountain of data daily.
 From patient demographics to test results and everything in between, data is collected as specimens are accessioned and processed, and lab reports are generated and distributed.
-This data is typically collected and stored securely within a laboratory information system (medical LIS).
+This data is typically collected and stored securely within a laboratory information system (medical LIS software).

-Learn More: Best LIS Software - Maximize Growth With Cutting Edge Pathology Lab Management Software
+Discover More: Best LIS Software - Maximize Growth With Cutting Edge Pathology Lab Management Software

 Pathology Lab Software